 A mammogram is an imaging exam of the breast used to look for and evaluate breast disease.
 It is performed with dedicated equipment using low-dose x-rays.
 We currently use digital mammography at all of our imaging centers and were the first to provide this service to the community.
 Digital mammography offers you advantages over film-based methods including improved image quality, shorter wait times for results, and reduced radiation exposure.

 In addition to mammography, we are proud to offer complete imaging evaluation of the breast with ultrasound, MRI, and biopsy techniques.
 You should feel confident that our high quality, comprehensive breast program was named the first Breast Imaging Center of Excellence in East Central Florida by the American College of Radiology.

-If you would like additional information regarding mammography, please visit RadiologyInfo.org.
+If you would like additional information regarding mammography and how it saves lives, please visit News.

 On the day of your exam you should avoid using any powders, deodorant, or perfume under your arms or on your breasts.
 These substances can sometimes cause artifacts on the images that may be confused with an abnormality.